hitoshi-watase/sercrod/docs/reference/directives/elseif.md

 Condition evaluation uses `_eval_cond`, which wraps the general `eval_expr` helper:

-- First, the expression is evaluated as a Nablla expression with `eval_expr`, using a scope that includes:
+- First, the expression is evaluated as a Sercrod expression with `eval_expr`, using a scope that includes:
   - The current branch scope (including local `*let` variables).
   - `$data` for the host data.
   - `$root` for root data.
-  - `$parent` injected from the nearest ancestor Nablla host.
+  - `$parent` injected from the nearest ancestor Sercrod host.
   - Any methods configured via `*methods` and built-in internal methods.
 - Then `_eval_cond` normalizes the value into a boolean:
   - `false`, `null`, and `undefined` are false.